1948 Republican Party presidential primaries: Nebraska: April 13

-A political cartoon depicts Dewey, Taft, and Stassen fighting in the Nebraska primary; other contenders look on as a matronly elephant, symbolizing the Party, urges unity.

 One week after Wisconsin, Stassen again bested Dewey in Nebraska.
 Dewey had made a much stronger effort there, having left Wisconsin early to deliver a foreign policy speech in Lincoln.
 The two were joined on the campaign trail in Nebraska by Senator Robert A. Taft, entering his first primary.
 Given a break in the Senate schedule for Lincoln's birthday, Taft campaigned in Nebraska, as well as Indiana, Illinois, Minnesota, and Colorado in the span of one week.

 Taft was unpopular in the state over his opposition to farm subsidies (Note: He blundered by repeating that position in Omaha during his February swing through the West.) and unable to campaign until Senate business concluded; he likely preferred to bypass the state altogether.
 His hand was forced, however, by an independent committee which placed the names of all candidates on the ballot and Senator Hugh A. Butler, who offered Taft the support of his political organization and personally planned a three-day campaign trip for him; he reluctantly agreed.
 The result was disaster for Taft, who finished a distant third (with only twice the vote of the non-candidate Vandenberg) and a boost for Stassen, who won a clean victory over Dewey.

 Now with clear momentum, Stassen appeared to be the favorite for the nomination; he led in the Gallup poll for the first time and was the betting favorite to win the crucial Oregon primary, his next showdown with Dewey.
 Faced with the definite prospect of a third failed presidential campaign, the press began to write Dewey off.
 "Although he is not a tragic figure," wrote the liberal magazine The Nation, "there is an element of tragedy in his collapse as a leading contender. ...
 [H]e has pursued such a cautious course and been so clearly motivated by ambition that he stands for nothing and has no real friends."

 Dewey thus decided to stake his political career on Oregon and left for the state on April 20, to establish a campaign and barnstorm for votes.